Indexes in Azure Cognitive Search

 An index is continuously available, with no ability to pause or take it offline.
 Because it's designed for continuous operation, any updates to its content, or additions to the index itself, happen in real time.
 As a result, queries might temporarily return incomplete results if a request coincides with a document update.

-Notice that query continuity exists for document operations (refreshing or deleting) and for modifications that don't impact the existing structure and integrity of the current index (such as adding new fields).
+Notice that query continuity exists for document operations (refreshing or deleting) and for modifications that don't affect the existing structure and integrity of the current index (such as adding new fields).
 If you need to make structural updates (changing existing fields), those are typically managed using a drop-and-rebuild workflow in a development environment, or by creating a new version of the index on production service.

 To avoid an index rebuild, some customers who are making small changes choose to "version" a field by creating a new one that coexists alongside a previous version.
 Over time, this leads to orphaned content in the form of obsolete fields or obsolete custom analyzer definitions, especially in a production index that is expensive to replicate.
 You can address these issues on planned updates to the index as part of index lifecycle management.